Consolidated Credit Canada Scholarship Program

 - Be able to prove they are either enrolled in or slated to start college / university in the upcoming semester

-- Winners will be announced by 15 July.
+- Winner will be announced by 15 Dec.

 - By submitting an entry, Consolidated Credit Canada reserves the right to use the participant’s essay and image as it deems fit for marketing purposes

 - The winner can only win once per year

 We’re proud to announce the winner of the $1,000 2020 Consolidated Credit Canada Scholarship Program!